PhilipQuirke/SkyCombAnalystHelp/Flight.md

 ## Start and end video recording when the drone is on ground.
-Drones can calculate their **location** accurately, but often **can't** calculate their **height** accurately.
+Drones can calculate their **location** accurately, but many drones **can't** calculate their **height** accurately.
 (Refer the [Errors](./Errors.md) page for why.)

+If your vendor says your drone provides very accurate drone **height** information (say +/- 10cm) great!

-We recommend starting the video recording while the drone is still on the ground, and continuing recording during the flight, until the drone is back on the ground, and only then stopping recording.
+Otherwise, we recommend starting the video recording while the drone is still on the ground, and continuing recording during the flight, until the drone is back on the ground, and only then stopping recording.

 Where SkyComb Analyst has access to very-accurate ground elevation data provided by the New Zealand government and others,